Flank/flank-dashboard/readme.md

 ### Web

-A web application that displays project metrics on easy to navigate Dashboard.
+A Web application that displays project metrics on easy to navigate Dashboard.

+### CLI

+A `CLI` is a command line tool used to simplifies the deployment process of the Metrics Web application.

+### Dart Cloud Functions

+A `Dart Cloud Functions` is a set of server-side lambda functions used to aggregate data.

 The following diagram demonstrates the relationships between the above constitutes of Metrics: